uzairaj/HMR-Work/README.md

 ## Problem:
-Customer support team often receives similar questions about room types, pricing, sea-facing penthouses, and layout images.
+The customer support team often receives similar questions about room types, pricing, sea-facing penthouses, and layout images.
 Handling these repetitive queries takes up a lot of their time, making it challenging to manage all inquiries efficiently.

 ## Our Solution:
 To ease the workload, we’re developing a customer support agent that answers common questions in real time.
 This intelligent agent will provide instant information on room types, amenities, floor plans, and pricing.
 If a customer shows interest, the system will automatically save their details for the team to follow up directly.
 We’ll focus on one tower, ensuring the chatbot can provide accurate and helpful information.
 Also, future plan is to roll this out across all towers and eventually add voice support as well.